RJ

 ✗ CONS

-• No intermediate zone — computer distance not covered
+• No intermediate zone — no screen distance

 • Abrupt jump in vision between zones